 - Thread it through the bias maker so the fabric comes out at the narrower end.
 It should be inserted the wrong side up.

 - The bias maker will turn the edges in.
-Gently pull the end and press in an up and down motion.
+Gently pull the end and press in an up-and-down motion.
 The edges will meet in the middle.

 - You now have single fold bias tape.
 If you want double fold bias, then press the edges in half again.
 One side should be just slightly wider than the other.

-What is Bias Tape UseD For
+What is Bias Tape Used For?

 Here are some suggestions for using bias tape, especially the self-made variety, because it is unique and can be tailor-made to suit your needs.

 - Binding Edges - Bias tape is perfect for neatening the edges of all sorts of projects.
 It makes a neat and strong finish.
-The long and hard work of making a quilt is perfectly finished with a self-made bias tape.
+The long and hard work of making a quilt is perfectly finished with bias tape.
 Decorative blinds, cushion covers, and other home décor items benefit from some self-made or store-bought bias tape to finish off edges.

 - Seam Finishes - Bulky seams or the seams that are visible inside jackets always look neater with a bound seam.
 The Hong Kong seam finish uses bias tape to finish off each side of the seam neatly.

-- Button Hole Loops - Bias cut loops stitched together to make the loops for buttons to be fastened on a beautiful gown make an elegant finishing touch.
+- Button Hole Loops - Bias cut loops stitched together to make the loops for buttons fastened on a beautiful gown make an elegant finishing touch.
 Bridal gowns with this kind of feature look really stylish.

 - Decor and Trims - Use the bias cut tape to decorate cushions with diagonal stripes or a colorful trim.
 Mix and match different colors in the upholstery palette and turn cushions into a really interesting array of colors while neatening them at the same time.